 Black Mirror shows us a brain implant that lets a person record and replay memories.
-This amazing tech may be a part of our reality in the future.
+For the time being, technology like this is more sci-fi than reality.

-Black Mirror brought viewers a dark, futuristic world that often sent chills running down our spine.
-One of the episodes of this series showed a brain implant that lets you record and view your own memories—and that of others.
-The idea seems game-changing, marvelous… and a bit terrifying.
+Black Mirror brought to viewers a dark, futuristic world that often sent chills running down the spine.
+One particularly eerie episode showed a brain implant that lets you record and view your own memories and those of others.
+The idea seems game-changing, marvelous…and a bit terrifying.

 The Entire History of You

 Memory has been a favorite of science fiction stories past and present, from Total Recall to Blade Runner.
 The idea of memory recording can be seen in sci-fi classic Brainstorm and the 1995 film Strange Days, among scores of others.

-However, the most notable is of course the third episode of the first season of Black Mirror titled The Entire History of You.
+One of the recent and notable portrays of memory recording is the third episode of the first season of Black Mirror titled The Entire History of You.

-Like the rest of this series, this episode also attempts to show us the dark side of technological advancement.
+Like the rest of the series, this episode attempts to show us the dark side of technological advancement.
 Never forgetting anything might seem like a dream come true, but is it?

 Black Mirror shows us flawless, full-HD memory recordings that can be replayed on-demand at the touch of a button.
-Suffice to say… no one has done that just yet.
+Suffice to say no one is close to doing that.

-However, our future may very well see such technological advances?
+But can our future see such technological advances?
 Well, that depends on how you want to get the results.
 There are different ways to bring to life the events in Black Mirror.

 Black Mirror tech is actually easier to set up than it seems… if you’re not taking the memory out of the brain, that is.